Cerno-b/mtg-turing-machine/README.md

 ### 2-Tag System

-A 2-tag system processes a string by chopping off the first two letters, looking up the first of the two letters in the production rules table and attaches the string it finds to the end of the original string.
+A 2-tag system processes a working string by chopping off the first two letters, looking up the first of the two letters in the production rules table and attaching the string it finds to the end of the working string.
 Surprisingly, 2-tag systems are as powerful as Turing machines, but much harder to write by hand.

 A two tag system is defined like this:

-- the production rules (dictionary) in the form `read_symbol: write_symbol`
+- the production rules (dictionary) in the form `read_symbol: list_of_write_symbols`
-- the initial word (string), can also be a list of characters
+- the initial word (string), can also be a list of strings
 - the halt symbol.
 The 2-tag system stops when it reads this symbol.
-It also stops when the working string is too short to read two symbols
+It also stops when the working string is shorter than 2 symbols

 ```python
 production_rules = {